Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 History

-The Tulane Breastfeeding Program began with Dr. Jeanette Magnus, former Chair of the Community Health Sciences Department and Director of the Mary Amelia Women's Health Education Center (MAC).
-Several years ago, Dr. Magnus designated two rooms on Tulane's downtown campus as pumping rooms for faculty, students, and staff.
-Each room, one located in the Tidewater building and one in the Mary Amelia Center, was equipped with a multi-user breast pump.
+The Tulane Breastfeeding Program was founded by Dr. Jeanette Magnus, former Chair of the Community Health Sciences Department and Director of the Mary Amelia Women’s Health Education Center.
+Dr. Magnus began by designating two pumping rooms on Tulane’s downtown campus, each equipped with a multi-user breast pump.

 Additional Information

 Mothers are encouraged to breastfeed anywhere on campus and pump wherever they feel comfortable.
-The following rooms are designed for your convenience and are available to all faculty, staff, and students.
-Some of the amenities in our rooms are made possible through the Tulane University Women's Association
+The rooms below are available to all faculty, staff, and students.
+Some amenities are made possible through the Tulane University Women’s Association.

 Downtown Locations